beitmenotyou-com/OmniSocial-ProtocolKit/docs/SAMPLE-CONTRIBUTIONS.md

-# 🧩 Sample Contributions: OmniSocial Hub
+# 🧩 Sample Contributions: OmniSocial ProtocolKit

 Want to help build the federated future?
-Here are some real examples of how you can contribute to OmniSocial Hub — no matter your skill level.
+Here are some real examples of how you can contribute to OmniSocial ProtocolKit — no matter your skill level.

 ---